Subscribe

 What does predict an outlier?
 Nothing.
 A successful startup looks a lot like an unsuccessful startup at the start.
 Statistics can’t be used to determine the outcome of the individual case (not just in startups, but anywhere).

-Don’t confuse dogma or startup frameworks with laws.
+Don’t confuse startup frameworks or dogma or the origin story of your favorite startup with laws.
 You have to find your own way, using all this startup advice for sparks of inspiration, for brainstorming, as a candy store where every item has its own merits but you must pick and choose what to put into your basket.
 Decide what makes you the best version of who you already are.

 There’s no map.
 That’s OK.
 Keep moving.